 Not Observed Insufficient Moderate Use Meets Criterion Completely

 SLIS faculty members are provided on-going professional development related to online teaching and learning through both synchronous and asynchronous means.
 Our annual Faculty Institute is a major event with the objective of sharing knowledge about online teaching in areas of technology and pedagogy.
 All full-time faculty and many part-time faculty travel to San Jose to participate in this two-day event.
 Evaluations of the Institute confirm its value both in terms of knowledge gained as well as individual networking and motivation.

-The School provides several resources to help faculty members incorporate new ideas into their teaching.
-SLIS purchased a Sloan-C membership for the university in order to provide access to current written materials as well as reduced pricing on conference and workshop attendance.
+The School and the University provide several resources to help faculty members incorporate new ideas into their teaching.
+The University's Sloan-C membership provides access to current written materials as well as reduced pricing on conference and workshop attendance.

 San Jose State University recently joined Quality Matters (QM), a faculty driven, peer review process that is designed to certify the quality of online courses.
 The QM rubric of standards is widely recognized as a guide to quality onalso line course design.
 Membership in QM also includes access to training and professional development materials regarding online teaching.
 SLIS is using QM as a "train the trainer" opportunity.
 Two of our full-time faculty, Dr. Sue Alman and Debbie Faires, have received training, and seven more faculty will attend training in Fall 2013.
 These faculty will then work with other faculty.